Universitetsvej 1, 25.3

 Shahamak Rezaei has in 2002 focused his studies on the role of immigrants in the socio-economic development of host societies and on the labour market structures.
 One of his recent research work was on the "Dual labour market in welfare state perspective: a study on the dilemma between informal economic praxis and immigrants socio-economic integration" with the aim to analyze informal economic activities in a dual labour market within the framework of the Danish welfare state, and had include an analysis of the positive and negative consequences of the dual labour market in relation to welfare and the integration of immigrants in 5 European countries.
 The study was conducted in Denmark, the UK, Germany, the Netherlands and Sweden in the period of 2002 - 2005 and the results are submitted to the grant giving authorities, namely the Danish Ministry of Employment & Danish Ministry of Immigration.
 In 2006 he was appointed as one of ”the most influential person in immigration & integration issues in Denmark in the Magazine EUROMAN (Feb.
 2006, p.49).

-Recently he was appointed as country expert and conducting his research in connection to two projects initiated by European Commission, firstly "Examination and evaluation of good practices in the promotion of ethnic minority entrepreneurs" in 32 EU-member countries and candidate countries and secondly "Undocumented Worker Transitions: Compiling evidence concerning the boundaries and processes of change in the status of work and undocumented workers in Europe" which will be conducted in 7 EU- member countries.
-Has just conducted a survey on “Radicalisation processes among Muslim Youth in Denmark” in co-operation with Aarhus University, Denmark.
+He was appointed as country expert and conducting his research in connection to two projects initiated by European Commission, firstly "Examination and evaluation of good practices in the promotion of ethnic minority entrepreneurs" in 32 EU-member countries and candidate countries and secondly "Undocumented Worker Transitions: Compiling evidence concerning the boundaries and processes of change in the status of work and undocumented workers in Europe" which will be conducted in 7 EU- member countries.
+Has recently conducted a survey on “Radicalisation processes among Muslim Youth in Denmark” in co-operation with Danish Research Centre in Radicalisation and Islamism.
+The study can be seen at http://www.ps.au.dk/fileadmin/site_files/filer_statskundskab/subsites/cir/Rapport_2FINAL.pdf

-2011: Awarded from SDC (Sino Danish Centre), to develop a research project on “Transnational Entrepreneurship” with special focus on China and Denmark,.
-Grant 79.175 Danish Kroner.
+2011: Awarded from SDC (Sino Danish Centre), to develop a research project on “Transnational Entrepreneurship” with special focus on China and Denmark, Grant 79.175 Danish Kroner.
+Reference SDC Denmark.

-2008: Aarhus University (Denmark): Grant 1.000.000 Danish Kroner to finance the project: "Survey on Radicalization processes among Muslim Youth in Denmark"
+2008: The Danish Centre for Research in Islamism & Radicalization (CIR) at Aarhus University (Denmark): Grant 1.000.000 Danish Kroner to finnace the project: "Survey on Radicalization processes among Muslim Youth in Denmark" - Reference at (CIR): Professor Mehdi Mozaffari (MEHDI@ps.au.dk)

-2005: Ministry of Economic & Business Affairs, National Agency for Enterprise & Construction: Grant 538.000 Danish Kroner to finance research project: The Immigrants close networks: Blockage or initiator of innovation and growth?
+2005: Ministry of Economic & Bussines Affaris, National Agency for Enterprise & Construction: Grant 538.000 Danish Kroner to finance research project: The Immigrants close networks: Blockage or initiator of innovation and growth? - /Reference at the Agency: Head of Division Mr. Ib Kjøller (firstname.lastname@example.org)

-2003: Ministry of Refugee, Immigration and Integration Affairs: Grant 181.000 Danish Kroner to finance a research project to finance a comparative study on "Formal and informal finance of ethnic businesses in Denmark, Sweden, Germany, England and the Netherlands”
+2003: Ministry of Refugee, Immigration and Integration Affairs: Grant 181.000 Danish Kroner to finance a research project to finance a comparative study on "Formal and informal finance of ethnic businesses in Denmark, Sweden, Germany, England and the Neterlands"- Reference at the Ministry: Head of Section Mr. Jacob Hess (email@example.com)

-2011-: Head of Social Science Program, Department of Society & Globalisation, Roskilde University, since August 1st 2011.
+2010 -: Head of Social Science Study Program at Department of Society & Globalisation, Roskilde University, since September 1st 2010.

 2007 -: Associate Professor, Department of Society & Globalisation, Roskilde University, since August 1st 2007.